 But it’s important to check your account regularly!
 Aim for once a week—it’ll help you know whether or not you’re staying on budget.

-Even though I don’t love looking at my bank account after I make big payments like rent and tuition (or a coffee in Kitsilano), monitoring my account regularly helps me feel in control of my finances.
+Even though I don’t love looking at my bank account after I make big payments like rent and tuition, monitoring my account regularly helps me feel in control of my finances.

 DO: Think carefully about setting up a credit card